axolotl-ai-cloud/axolotl/README.md

 sequence_len: 2048
 # max sequence length to concatenate training samples together up to
 # inspired by StackLLaMA. see https://huggingface.co/blog/stackllama#supervised-fine-tuning
-# soon to be DEPRECATED
+# FutureWarning: This will soon be DEPRECATED
 max_packed_sequence_len: 1024
-# use efficient multi-packing with block diagonal attention and per sequence position_ids
+# use efficient multi-packing with block diagonal attention and per sequence position_ids.
+Recommend set to 'true'
 sample_packing:

 # if you want to use 'lora' or 'qlora' or leave blank to train all parameters in original model